freetype/docwriter/docs/reference/ft2-multiple_masters.md

 <h4>inout</h4>
 <table class="fields">
 <tr><td class="val" id="face">face</td><td class="desc">

-A handle to the source face.
+<p>A handle to the source face.</p>
 </td></tr>
 </table>

 <h4>input</h4>
 <table class="fields">
 <tr><td class="val" id="num_coords">num_coords</td><td class="desc">

-The number of available design coordinates.
+<p>The number of available design coordinates.
 If it is larger than the number of axes, ignore the excess values.
-If it is smaller than the number of axes, use default values for the remaining axes.
+If it is smaller than the number of axes, use default values for the remaining axes.</p>
 </td></tr>
 <tr><td class="val" id="coords">coords</td><td class="desc">

-An array of design coordinates.
+<p>An array of design coordinates.</p>
 </td></tr>
 </table>